shred/flattr4j/README.md

 _flattr4j_ is a free open source Java library for using the [Flattr](https://flattr.com) API.
 It can be used on Android apps, but also on Java based servers, web sites and desktop applications.

 _flattr4j_ is not an official client.
-It is not endorsed by or affiliated with Flattr AB.
+It is not endorsed by or affiliated with Flattr AB or Eyeo GmbH.

 ## Important Note

 Flattr is currently changing its API.
-Because of that, some of the _flattr4j_ calls are failing or not delivering the expected results.
+Because of that, some of the _flattr4j_ calls are failing or not delivering the expected results any more.
+Sadly there is no up-to-date documentation of the current API, or about their general plans for a future API.

 Are you getting a "_Received fatal alert: handshake failure_" exception?
-OpenJDK does not seem to support any of the Flattr server's cipher suites.
-You need to use Oracle Java instead.
+Try the latest OpenJDK version, or use Oracle Java.

 ## Features